 For example, this one is almost like a coffee table or a freakin’ accent table (is that even a thing?!):

-That’s because she chose the exact right size, a BEAUTIFUL basket look, and she added two to really show that this was intentional.
-Plus, it puts your throw blankets within arms reach of the couch–it’s genius!
+That’s because she chose the exact right size, a BEAUTIFUL basket look, and having two really shows that this is intentional.
+Plus, your extra blankets and throw pillows are within arm’s reach!

 Now, if you end up going with one of the first few options in #3, this one is pretty similar.
 But “storage side tables” totally exist and you can buy them on Amazon and have them like tomorrow.